Image Wrap

 Not every defendant faces such simple charges.
 You might face extra legal trouble and hurdles if you have previously been convicted for a DUI or other criminal charge, if you hurt someone during your DUI, if you engaged in a “hit and run” accident or acted belligerently or inappropriate to police at the scene, etc.

 One of the keys to success is acknowledging your specific reality – your concerns, values, fears, and potential punishments.
 The details of your DUI case matter profoundly – as does your choice of legal representative.
-Beverly Hills’ Kraut Criminal & DUI Lawyers (9107 Wilshire Blvd., Suite 450, Beverly Hills, California 90210 Phone: (310) 550-6935) can not only advise you about your rights but also help you uncover unique and extremely helpful strategies to battle charges, potentially get them dismissed, and get your life back on track.
+Beverly Hills’ Kraut Law Group Criminal & DUI Lawyers, Inc. (9107 Wilshire Blvd., Suite 450, Beverly Hills, California 90210 Phone: (310) 550-6935) can not only advise you about your rights but also help you uncover unique and extremely helpful strategies to battle charges, potentially get them dismissed, and get your life back on track.
 Attorney Kraut is a well respected former prosecutor (14+ years as a Senior Deputy DA).
 His combined experience from both sides give him an advantage that few other defense attorneys have.

 Continue reading